 Alternative Treatments for Arthritis

 Patients might even wish to try mind-body therapies, such as relaxation, breathing exercises, and biofeedback.
+Rest and relaxation is almost always a major component in relief.
 Yoga and tai chi can help with pain management, flexibility, and strength.
-Fish oil can reduce inflammation.6 Other non-drug activities can help manage arthritis symptoms, such as losing weight, low impact aerobics, wearing low-heeled and supportive shoes, sitting in chairs that have arms, keeping warm, taking supplements with “glucosamine sulfate (not hydrochloride)”, and using creams with capsaicin.
-Acupuncture and massage may also be helpful.7
+Fish oil can reduce inflammation.6 Other non-drug activities can help manage arthritis symptoms, such as losing weight, low impact aerobics, wearing low-heeled and supportive shoes, sitting in chairs that have arms and proper back support, keeping warm, taking supplements with “glucosamine sulfate (not hydrochloride)”, and using creams with capsaicin.
+Acupuncture and massage may also be helpful treatment methods that a chiropractor might recommend as a few additional options.7

 Read about more information regarding chiropractic care for arthritis.